 One of the most popular excursion destinations in Salzburg is the Grossglockner High Alpine Road in the heart of the Hohe Tauern National Park.
 This is where you will find Austria’s highest peak, the Grossglockner, at a height of 3798 m.
 The Celtic village at Dürrnberg near Hallein introduces you to a turbulent history.
 The reconstructed settlement once inhabited by Europe’s Iron Age people vividly illustrates the way the ancient Celts lived and worked.
 In addition to excavations and typical wooden houses, you can visit the brine room, which deals with the history of salt production.

 The Haus der Natur, which is under a preservation order, is Salzburg’s interactive museum of natural history and technology.
 As well as the dinosaur hall and space hall, the Ice Age exhibition and the aquarium with 40 show tanks and regular feeding sessions are particularly impressive.

-Start your excursions from the H+ Hotel Salzburg
+Places of interest near the H+ Hotel Salzburg

 Salzburg’s Old Town has been a UNESCO world heritage site since 1997.
 It is characterised by the facades of the burghers’ houses, the town squares and lanes, as well as magnificent churches.
 These include the impressive Salzburg Cathedral, with its elaborate main facade and 81 metre high towers.
 You will need about 25 minutes to walk to the cathedral from the H+ Hotel Salzburg.» Continue to Location & surroundings

 Hohensalzburg Fortress - the city’s trademark